ahsu1230/StudentSandbox/guide/03_github_portal.md

 - Click on **Propose File Change**
 - Leave a comment and tag me `@ahsu1230` in the Pull Request description
 - **Create Pull Request**
   - Do *NOT* merge the Pull Request yet.
-Wait for my approval before merging the Pull Request.
+We'll be doing more stuff to it before we finally can merge it.

 ![SCREENSHOT_PR](./images/screenshot_pr.png)

-Go ahead and navigate to the *Files* tab.
-The *Files* tab shows which files have been changed in this Pull Request.
+Go ahead and navigate to the *Files changed* tab.
+This tab shows which files have been changed in this Pull Request.
 You should see that only one file has changed and only one line of that file has changed.

 ![SCREENSHOT_PR_FILES](./images/screenshot_pr_files.png)